KareemAbdella/BMI-Calculator/task1/Dis.md

+# BMI Calculator

+A new Flutter project.Simply, Calculate your BMI and tells you whether if you Very severely underweight,Severely underweight,Underweight, Normal (healthy weight),Overweight,Moderately obese,Severely obese or very Severely obese.

-# task1
+# Caclulations :

-A new Flutter project.
+  Your BMI (kg/m^2) = Weight (kg) / ( Height (m) ) ^ 2

 ## Getting Started

 This project is a starting point for a Flutter application.